ripfester/async-qps-throttle/README.md

 # async-qps-throttle

-This package provides throttling of promise-based work, based on one or both of QPS (queries per second) and the amount of concurrent active work.
+This package provides throttling of promise-based work, based on one or both of the amount of concurrent active work and QPS (queries per second).
 ES6 or higher is required.

 ## Use